CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-3--Transport-and-J.lagda.md

 -->

 Let's summarise what we did, noting what was unique to `Bool`{.Agda}
 and what we can re-use for an arbitrary type.

 We start with a type `X` and we want to characterise paths `x ≡ y` in `X`.
+The encode-decode method works well for inductive types --- types that we can define functions out of by pattern matching.
-We make a guess at the answer as a type family `code : X → X → Type` with the idea that `code x y` is isomorphic to `x ≡ y`; choosing `code` will involve some creativity or uck.
-We should at least be able to define a function `encodeRefl : (x : X) → code x x` corresponding to reflexivity.
+We make a guess at the answer as a type family `code : X → X → Type` with the idea that `code x y` is isomorphic to `x ≡ y`.
+Choosing `code` will involve some creativity or luck, but can usually be intuited from the inductive definition of `X`.
+As a rule of thum, the path types of inductive types should also be describable as inductive types themselves; we want `code x y` to be an inductive type.

+For our guess to pass the smell test, we should at least be able to define a function `encodeRefl : (x : X) → code x x` corresponding to reflexivity.
 Without knowing anything else, we can make the general definition

 ```
   encode : (x y : X) → x ≡ y → code x y